samumartinf/samumartinf.github.io/_portfolio/SparseBayesianLearning.md

 author_profile: true
 ---

 This project was the result of my Master's thesis.
 It provides a framework for model identification in analytical form.
-Providing the user with a fully human understandable ODE describing the system.
+It uses statistical methods for estimating the ODE system.
+By the end, it provides the user with a fully human understandable ODE describing the system.

 # Project Overview